The Bankrate promise

 What to watch out for

-First and foremost, you need to make sure the app is secure.
-Jacob Dayan, CEO of Community Tax, recommends looking for a banking app that requires multi-factor authentication.
-“Multi-factor authentication can be annoying, but this is one way to make sure no one will be hacking into your account,” Dayan says.
+First and foremost, make sure the app is secure, by using one that requires multifactor authentication, says Jacob Dayan, CEO of Community Tax, an accounting and tax advisory firm.
+“Multifactor authentication can be annoying, but this is one way to make sure no one will be hacking into your account,” he says.